Handcrafted: RAM Community Art Show

 Opening Reception

-Unless alternative pickup dates are arranged, works will become the sole and unrestricted property of the Racine Art Museum on September 13.
-Please claim your art.
+Works should be claimed promptly.
+Unless alternative pickup dates are arranged, works are considered abandoned and become the sole and unrestricted property of the Racine Art Museum on January 9, 2027.
+Limited storage space may make it necessary to dispose of your work at this point.

 Frequently Asked Questions